YPares/nih-faust-jit/README.md

 # nih-faust-jit

 A plugin to load Faust dsp files and JIT-compile them with LLVM.
-A simple GUI is provided to select which script to load and where to look for the Faust libraries that this script may import.
 The selected DSP script is saved as part of the plugin state and therefore is saved with your DAW project.
+A two-part GUI is provided:

+- Select which script to load and where to look for the Faust libraries that this script may import
+- Tweak the parameters described in the script (shown as various `egui` widgets)

 Both effect and instrument DSPs are supported, with MIDI notes and CCs in both cases.
 The DSP script type is normally detected from its metadata.
 E.g. if the